suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Manifests are created using tools for constructing COSE structures, calculating cryptographic values and compiling desired system state into a sequence of operations required to achieve that state.
 The process of constructing COSE structures is covered in {{RFC8152}} and the calculation of cryptographic values is beyond the scope of this document.

 Compiling desired system state into a sequence of operations can be accomplished in many ways, however several templates are provided here to cover common use-cases.
-Many of these templates can be aggregated to produce more complex behaviour.
+Many of these templates can be aggregated to produce more complex behavior.

 NOTE: On systems that support only a single component, Set Current Component has no effect and can be omitted.